aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 Part I gave you the philosophy (Chapter 1), the types that lie (Chapter 2), the formats that betray (Chapter 3), and now the costs of ignoring all of it.
 Part II is where we get tactical.
 Chapter 5 starts with the hardest question: where does your data actually come from, and should you trust any of it?

 But first, go calculate your debugging tax.
 I'll wait.

----

-*P.S. - If you're reading this chapter and thinking "my company doesn't have these problems," I have two possible responses: (1) you're not looking hard enough, or (2) please send me your company's stock ticker so I can invest.*

----